 Overall Large Business: Jones Edmunds

 About Chad Paris

-Chad wanted to own the happiest business in the world and that goal fuels everything he does.
+Chad desires to own one of the healthiest agencies in the world, and that goal fuels everything he does.
 Chad’s role is all about relationships and communication with clients and with the Parisleaf team.
-Chad’s passion lies in giving back to the community—some may call this networking.
-Chad attributes Parisleaf's success to refusing to be sad.
-Seriously.
+Chad’s passion lies in giving back to the community – some may call this networking.